 Walrus quotas were introduced in 2007, and covered a 3-year period from 2007 to 2009.
 These quotas were designed to allow for a gradual reduction of catches so that by 2009 the walrus harvest would be within the sustainable levels recommended by NAMMCO and the Greenland Institute of Natural Resources (NAMMCO 2013a).
 The next quota blocks were set so that the probability of maintaining or increasing the population was at least 70% (NAMMCO 2013a, NAMMCO 2015).
 Recent harvests have been within these limits.

-Walrus have been protected in Norwegian territory (Svalbard) since 1952, and walrus hunting by Norwegian citizens in other areas is prohibited (Lydersen and Kovacs 2013).
+The walrus has been protected in Norwegian territory (Svalbard) since 1952, and walrus hunting by Norwegian citizens in other areas is prohibited (Lydersen and Kovacs 2013).
 Much of the walrus habitat on Svalbard has been included in nature reserves and national parks, and there are no known interactions of these walruses with any fishery (Wolkers et al. 2006).
 The walrus stock around Svalbard also inhabits Russian territory.
 While there is cooperation on walrus research between Russia and Norway, there is currently no formal co-management agreement between the two countries.

-In Canada, walrus are managed by the federal Department of Fisheries and Oceans.
+In Canada, walruses are managed by the federal Department of Fisheries and Oceans.
 The first regulations on walrus hunting were introduced in 1928 and have been amended several times since then (Wiig et al. 2014).
 Community quotas were enacted under the Walrus Protection Regulations of 1980, as was the limit of four walruses per year per Inuk.
-In 1993, the Walrus Protect Regulations were replaced by the Marine Mammal Regulations of the Fisheries Act, which stipulate that an Inuk or land claims beneficiary may, without a license, hunt for food, social or ceremonial purposes up to four walrus in a year.
+In 1993, the Walrus Protect Regulations were replaced by the Marine Mammal Regulations of the Fisheries Act, which stipulate that an Inuk or land claims beneficiary may, without a license, hunt for food, social or ceremonial purposes up to four walruses in a year.
 The Marine Mammal Regulations further stipulate requirements for hunting and established community quota levels for four communities in Nunavut: Arctic Bay, Clyde River, Coral Harbour and Sanikiluaq (DFO 2013b).

 Under the Nunavut Land Claims agreement of 1993 the Nunavut Wildlife Management Board (NWMB) was established.
 The NWMB is a decision-making body within the Nunavut Settlement Area, with advisory authority in the adjacent waters.
 Ultimate responsibility for wildlife management, however, lies with the governments of Nunavut and Canada.
 These governments carry out NWMB decisions, once they are made.

 In 1999 the NWMB created a walrus working group, which started developing a walrus management plan for Nunavut.
-This working group’s members have been studying traditional and scientific knowledge about walrus, looking at problems with the current management system, and suggesting ways to better manage walrus.
-This new management plan is still under development, now with two working groups (one for Foxe Basin and one for Baffin Bay–High Arctic) currently drafting an Integrated Fisheries Management Plan (IFMP) for walrus in Nunavut (DFO 2013b).
+This working group’s members have been studying traditional and scientific knowledge about the walrus, looking at problems with the current management system, and suggesting ways to better manage walruses.
+This new management plan is still under development, now with two working groups (one for Foxe Basin and one for Baffin Bay–High Arctic) currently drafting an Integrated Fisheries Management Plan (IFMP) for walruses in Nunavut (DFO 2013b).

 In Russian territory, regulations curtailing walrus harvest were introduced in 1921.
-In 1956 hunting of Atlantic walrus was prohibited for all Soviet citizens, excluding a limited subsistence harvest by aboriginal people (Wiig et al. 2014).
+In 1956 hunting of the Atlantic walrus was prohibited for all Soviet citizens, excluding a limited subsistence harvest by aboriginal people (Wiig et al. 2014).

 In 1971 the Novaya Zemlya population of walrus was included in the list of Rare Animals of the USSR.
-In 1975 regulations for protecting and harvesting of marine mammals prohibited sport hunting of walrus as well as any landing on or the littering of shore haul-outs at any time.
+In 1975 regulations for protecting and harvesting of marine mammals prohibited sport hunting of walruses as well as any landing on or the littering of shore haul-outs at any time.
 It also prohibited the possession, manufacture, buying, selling, storage, and transportation of hides and tusks from walruses (Wiig et al. 2014).

 Status according to other organizations